 It doesn’t mean that you pay that percentage overall, just on the number of dollars that are in your highest tax bracket.

-Someone on $92,000 in the 37% marginal rate would probably pay approximately 25% of their income in tax because some of their income incurs ZERO tax and some 19% and some 32.5%.
+Someone on $125,000 is in the 37% marginal rate but they would probably pay approximately 25% of their income in tax because some of their income incurs ZERO tax and some 19% and some 32.5% and some 37%

 Australia has a progressive system of income tax.
-The more you earn, the bigger proportion of your income is paid in tax.
+The more you earn, the larger proportion of your income is paid in tax.

 The GST, for example; is a flat rate of tax for all, and therefore more of a burden on low-income earners than it is for higher-income earners.

 Tax brackets are adjusted to achieve a more equitable tax system.